kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 The aesthetic is an invocation—electrified by elation and melancholy in synesthetic form.
 Internet archivists will eventually return to a mausoleum of washed-out pastels and soft grunge.

 Aesthetics are best appreciated through a saturated VSCO filter, muted by grainy textures and pale overlays.
 Cotton-candy sunsets and hazy night skylines.
 Black and white grid patterns.
 Vintage artifacts of a simpler age: typewriters, mustangs, and vinyl records.
 The fashion was equally retro and saccharine, and clothing in closets are the last layers that are shed in self-image.
 Converses in puddles of rain.
-Lace accents on Peter Pan collars.
+Lace accents on peter pan collars.
 Oversized flannels and ripped jeans.
 Teenage girls bore modern culture from a collage of internet influences.
 Non-institutional so as to be appropriately counter-cultural, yet enforced by a silent oath of reverence from girls who liked and wanted the same material things because it made them seem closer to special.

 Music holds sonic memory, and the soundtrack of this time promised it was self-deprecatingly hipster.
 The indie pop was buoyant with just enough edge to be considered cool.
 It bounced off walls and invited a rapturous escape into adventure.
 Something about going to a best friend’s house and disparate youth.
 When pop was too enthusiastic, singer-songwriters crooned over folksy arrangements about lost loves and wasted dreams.
 Music taste is supposedly unique to each person, and these songs—consumed with feelings at the extremes—held everyone together.
 The indie canon was the single most recognizable artifact of the era.
 The soundtrack lives on in coffee shops and house parties and Spotify playlists.